Tulonsae/Stars/README.md

 cdstars Table
 -------------
 This table uses information from Chris Dolan's list of stars in Bright Star Catlog order.
 (The data his website has been put into a tsv file.)
-The main purpose his list is included in this project is for the star names.
+This list is mostly included in the Stars Project for the star names.

 IP Notes
 --------